 Sadly, countless women can relate to what Danica had to say about her plight.
 "In those situations, when you know that you're doing something wrong on your end, your first instinct isn't to call the police or call 911 and say you were just assaulted," she said.

 "Even though that person, what they were doing was wrong on multiple levels as well," Dillon added, noting that her status as a sex worker seemed to make Josh think he could do whatever he wanted.

 What a Guy

 "So fast forward, like it all ends.
 And money got thrown on my hotel dresser and he walked out," Dillon continued.
 Class act, that Josh.

 Turns out he shorted her on payment as well.
 "And then of course I counted the money and it was short and I was super frustrated," she added.
 I was like, 'This guy tried to kill me, and he didn't even pay me.'"

 Dillon says Josh paid her $1,500, which was less than the rate they had agreed upon (but still $1,500 more than Jim Bob surely ever thought his offspring would one day pay to a sex worker.)

 A Weak Apology

-Incredibly, Duggar showed up to another one of Dillon's facing gigs shortly thereafter, and she says he was quick to apologize for the assault that took place.
+Incredibly, Duggar showed up to another one of Dillon's dancing gigs shortly thereafter, and she says he was quick to apologize for the assault that took place.

 "He showed up to that a completely different personality, very apologetic, said, 'I'm so sorry,'" Danica alleged.